RandolphKahle/doit-notes/aws-iam-policy-document.md

 Technical

-JSON formatted gives permissions [[aws-iam-user]]/group/role allowed to do.
+JSON formatted gives permissions to [[aws-iam-user]]/group/role describing what they are allowed to do.